Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Observational features of thin disk emission

 \subsection{Observational features}

-To compute the observational appearance of the thin disk, we employ three phenomenological emissivity models \cite{wang2022optical,yang2023shadow,li2021shadows,zeng2020influence,zeng2020shadows,zeng2022shadows,zeng2025holographic}.
-It is important to note that these models are simplified representations and are strategically chosen to represent a diverse range of plausible astrophysical scenarios from efficient, geometrically thin disks to inefficient, thick flows \cite{meng2023images,gan2021photon,guo2022gravitational,chen2022appearance}.
+To compute the observational appearance of the thin disk, we employ three phenomenological emissivity models~\cite{wang2022optical,yang2023shadow,li2021shadows,zeng2020influence,zeng2020shadows,zeng2022shadows,zeng2025holographic}.
+These three emission profiles follow the toy-model introduced by Gralla~\cite{gralla2019black}, which has been widely adopted in the black hole shadow literature.
+It is important to note that these models are simplified representations and are strategically chosen to represent a diverse range of plausible astrophysical scenarios from efficient, geometrically thin disks to inefficient, thick flows~\cite{meng2023images,gan2021photon,guo2022gravitational,chen2022appearance}.
 This approach allows us to systematically explore how the observational signatures of the Hernquist DM halo depend on the spatial distribution of the emitting matter.
-While the precise quantitative features of the image, such as peak brightness, are model-dependent, we expect the qualitative findings, particularly the scaling of the shadow and photon ring diameters with DM parameters, to be robust across different emission profiles.
+While the precise quantitative features of the image, such as peak brightness, are model-dependent, we expect the qualitative findings, particularly the scaling of \replace{the shadow}{the critical curve} and photon ring diameters with DM parameters, to be robust across different emission profiles.

-\textbf{Model 1} is designed to represent a standard, geometrically thin, optically thick accretion disk, analogous to the classical Novikov-Thorne model.
+\textbf{Model 1} is designed to represent a standard, geometrically thin, optically thick accretion disk, \replace{analogous to}{inspired by} the classical Novikov-Thorne model~\cite{shakura1973black,novikov1973astrophysics,page1974disk}.
 The emissivity is sharply peaked at the innermost stable circular orbit (ISCO), which is the radius where gravitational energy is most efficiently released, and follows a rapid power-law decay outwards.
-This profile is characteristic of radiatively efficient accretion scenarios, often seen in luminous active galactic nuclei (AGN).
+This profile is characteristic of radiatively efficient accretion scenarios, often seen in luminous active galactic nuclei (AGN)~\cite{yuan2014hot,koratkar1999ultraviolet}.

 \textbf{Model 2} serves as an exploratory case to probe the observational appearance when the emission peak is located extremely close to the unstable photon orbits at $r_p$.
-While not a standard astrophysical scenario, this profile could hypothetically arise from localized energy release, such as magnetic reconnection events occurring near the photon sphere.
+While not a standard astrophysical scenario, this profile could hypothetically arise from localized energy release, such as magnetic reconnection events occurring \replace{near the photon sphere}{in the innermost black hole magnetosphere}~\cite{ripperda2022black,sironi2020kinetic}.
 Its primary purpose is to test the most extreme gravitational lensing effects on an emission source situated at the boundary of photon capture.